Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 In this course participants will:

 Audience: Health and safety committee members and all women who want to know more about how to make our workplaces and lives safer and healthier.
-Prerequisite: Completion of the OH&S Part 1 course is required before taking this course.

 Cost: $155 per person (+ tax)